LucasDelfino92/morrowindsharp/mw++.md

   - This mod is incorrectly packaged.
     - Right click on **data**, and click **Create directory...**.
 Name this new folder **textures**.
 Click **OK**.
     - Drag **tx_blood.dds** into the **Textures** folder.
 Click **OK**.
-- [**Shattered Stones - An Earthquake Mod**](https://www.nexusmods.com/morrowind/mods/45105) by Greatness7, R-Zero, and vtastek
-Adds recurring earthquakes to certain volcanically active regions of Vvardenfell.
-The quakes are implemented strictly for atmospheric purposes and should not directly affect gameplay or conflict with any other mods.
-  - MO2 will tell you there's no game data on top level.
-    - Right click **Data Files** and click **Set data directory**.
-Click **OK**.
-  - This mod requires additional MGE XE instructions featured in the mod's page.
-Read them carefully.
 - [**Skeleton and Metal Sparks blood retexture**](https://www.nexusmods.com/morrowind/mods/43359) by R-Zero
 Retextures the Skeleton (white) and Metal Sparks (gold) textures.
   - MO2 will tell you there's no game data on top level.